steqeq/0000/docs/conceptual/cmake-packages.rst

 ROCm installation.

 .. note::
-    Imported targets defined by `hip-lang-config.cmake` are for internal use for CMake and should not be used directly.
+    Imported targets defined by `hip-lang-config.cmake` are for internal use only.

 If the user doesn't provide a semi-colon delimited list of device architectures via ``CMAKE_HIP_ARCHITECTURES``, CMake will select some sensible default.
 It is